-Not known.
-1.6 Photographs of site Insert here or attach separately Community served by the potential Local Green Space i.e. does the site serve the whole village/town or a particular geographic area or group of people?
-Yes, the site is a valuable component in both landscape and heritage terms.
-It serves the whole community.
-2 Planning History 2.1 Is there currently a planning application for this site?
+1.6 Photographs of site Insert here or attach separately ~ 1.7 Community served by the potential Local Green Space i.e. does the site serve the whole village/town or a particular geographic area or group of people?
+Yes, it is an important open area in the centre of the village of significance for the landscape and the character of the village. ✓ 2 Planning History 2.1 Is there currently a planning application for this site?
 If permitted/allocated, could part of the overall site still be used as a Green Open Space?
-Further Information - Cotswold District Council - planning applications No.
+Further Information - Cotswold District Council - planning applications No. \checkmark 2.2 Is the site allocated for development in the Local or Neighbourhood Plan?
+If allocated, could part of the overall site still be used as a Green Open Space?
+Further Information - Cotswold District Council - planning policy .
+To be designated local green space in the neighbourhood plan. ✓ 3 Size, scale and "local nature" of proposed Local Green Space 3.1 Area of proposed site 1.52 hectares